SAAssist/saassist-server/README.rst

 Using saassist-client
 ---------------------

-The saassist-server is simple to be used.
-Do You need to run the saassist-client.sh with the action (parameters) that you want to perform and include the specific CVE or IV Number.
+The saassist-server is simple to use.
+You need to run the saassist-client.sh with the actions (parameters) that you want to perform and specify the CVE or IV Number.

 To get full help use: ``saassist-client.sh help``

-* check   : Verify if the system is affected by CVE/IV
+* check   : Verifies if the system is affected by CVE/IV
-* info    : Open the details about the CVE/IV
+* info    : Shows details about the CVE/IV
 * install : Installs the APAR if it is available and applicable to the system